apache/plc4x/plc4j/integrations/apache-kafka/README.md

 # Kafka Connect PLC4X Connector

-The PLC4X Connector streams data from and to any device accessible through the PLC4X interface.
+The PLC4X Connector streams data from any device accessible through the PLC4X interface.

 ## Source Connector

 See `config/source.properties` for example configuration.

-## Sink Connector

-See `config/sink.properties` for example configuration.

 ## Quickstart